Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

+We checked this equivalence up to two-instanton contributions, which is consistent with the fact that Nekrasov partition functions are insensitive to Hanany-Witten moves.

-We choose the first webs in Figure \ref{fig:2Fcases} is simple for computation, as it contains no extra factor other than $Z^{\rm extra}_{Q_8}$.
-For its unHiggsed diagram depicted in Figure $ \ref{fig:nf2diagonal}$, the associated tunned K\"ahler parameters are given by:
+As a representative example, consider the first web in Figure \ref{fig:2Fcases}.
+This contains no extra factor other than $Z^{\rm extra}_{Q_8}$ and also of reflection symmetry.
+For its unHiggsed diagram depicted in Figure $ \ref{fig:nf2diagonal}$, the associated tuned K\"ahler parameters are found to be the following